Call Us

 By directing attention towards another living thing, much anecdotal and academic research has shown that a patient's focus is drawn away from his or her own difficulties, allowing them to distance themselves from their distress and then begin talking about their own issues - and consider ways forward.

-Hospital Director Pete Watt agrees; “Bilbo has bundles of personality and positivity that’s hard to ignore.
-The impact he has had on site is really tangible – I actually get a hard time from both staff and patients when he is on his well-earned annual leave!
+Hospital Director, Pete Watt, agrees: “Bilbo has bundles of personality and positivity that’s hard to ignore.
+The impact he has had on-site is really tangible – I actually get a hard time from both staff and patients when he's on his well-earned annual leave!
 He can help to calm clients when their anxiety levels are rising, bring comfort and familiarity to clients who are missing their own dogs, and provide a really sympathetic and non-judgemental ear for both staff and clients when out for a walk.”

 A current patient at the hospital said: “Bilbo helps me because I miss my dogs and it comforts me to spend time with him.
-A dog is an important part of life; no matter who you are and how you are feeling, they show you unconditional love.
-It is especially helpful to have Bilbo here because it takes away from the feeling of being in a hospital and being able to do something as normal as walking a dog is so important.
+A dog is an important part of life; no matter who you are and how you're feeling, they show you unconditional love.
+It's especially helpful to have Bilbo here because it takes away from the feeling of being in a hospital and being able to do something as normal as walking a dog is so important.
 Bilbo doesn’t judge me or label me as mentally unstable, we can just have fun.”

 ENDS